taozhuo/taozhuo.github.io/source/_posts/2017-01-08-bloom-filter-join-in-spark.markdown

 When it comes to join optimization techniques, map-side(broadcast) join is an obvious candidate, however it doesn't work when the data set is not small enough to fit into memory.
 But we can extend this approach if we find a representation of the data set that is small, e.g. Bloom filter.

-A Bloom filter is a space-efficient probabilistic data structure used to test whether a member is an element of a set.
+A Bloom filter is a space-efficient probabilistic data structure used to test whether a member is an element of a set(<10 bits per element are required for a 1% false positive rate).
+Recently I ported a job from Apache Pig to Spark which gained significant speedup by using Bloom filter.
+This job joins 60 days of mobile-device pairs to cookies from a partner.
+The optimized join job goes like this: first build partial Bloom filters in each partition of smaller data, which can be done using mapPartitions in Spark.
+They are collected into driver node and merged into a full Bloom filter, which is then distributed to all executors and used to filter out large portions of the data that will not find a match when joined.

 Implementation of Bloom filter in MapReduce is cumbersome in that you have to explicitly use DistributedCache, and and write a lot of boilerplate code that handles file system I/O when writing it to HDFS and read it back in second stage.
-Spark has a nice feature called Broadcast Variables that saves you a lot of effort, and allows you to distribute the data using efficient broadcast algorithms to reduce communication cost.
+Mapper with only one cpu core is inefficient when the filter is large.
+While MultithreadedMapper is possible, it's difficult to write code that is thread-safe.
+Spark's executor is a thread-pool by design, you can easily assign many cpu cores to an executor.
+And Spark has a nice feature called Broadcast Variables that saves you a lot of effort, allowing you to distribute large data using efficient broadcast algorithms to reduce communication cost.

-We don't need to write our own Bloom filter from scratch, instead we can use **org.apache.spark.util.sketch.BloomFilter** which is largely based on Google's Guava.
-Under the hood it's a **long[]** representing a bit array, it has the advantage over other implementation that the number of inserted bits can be larger than 4bn.
+The good news is we don't need to write our own Bloom filter from scratch, instead we can use  `org.apache.spark.util.sketch.BloomFilter` which is largely based on Google's Guava.
+Under the hood it's a **long[]** representing a bit array, it has the advantage over other implementation in that the number of inserted bits can be larger than 4bn.

 {% codeblock lang:scala %}
 import org.apache.spark.util.sketch.BloomFilter